-Statutory Visits to Children Looked After
+Statutory Visits to Children/Young People Looked After

-RELATED CHAPTER
+RELATED CHAPTERS

 Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
-In relation to those children, please see Remand of the Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand or Youth Detention Accommodation.

 AMENDMENT